-Brunei’s welfare system is administered by the Government of His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah ibni Al-Marhum Sultan Haji Omar ‘Ali Saifuddien Sa’adul Khairi Waddien, Sultan and Yang Di-Pertuan of Brunei Darussalam, where significant subsidies have been made for Bruneian residents, especially in housing, healthcare and education.
+Brunei Darussalam’s welfare system is administered by the Government of His Majesty the Sultan and Yang Di-Pertuan of Brunei Darussalam.
+Significant subsidies have been made for Bruneian residents, especially in the areas of housing, healthcare and education.

-His Majesty had envisioned a state whereby every one of his subjects could enjoy access to basic amenities and since the mid-1970s, the National Housing Programme, through the National Housing Scheme (RPN) and the Landless Indigenous Citizens Housing Scheme – known locally as Skim Tanah Kurnia Rakyat Jati (STKRJ) were established to meet the housing needs of the nation.
-STKRJ is administered by the Public Works Department while the RPN is handled by the Housing Department of the Ministry of Development.
+His Majesty had envisioned a state whereby every one of his subjects could enjoy access to basic amenities.
+Since the mid-1970s, the National Housing Programme, through the National Housing Scheme (RPN) and the Landless Indigenous Citizens Housing Scheme – known locally as Skim Tanah Kurnia Rakyat Jati (STKRJ) – has been tending to the housing needs of the nation.
+STKRJ is administered by the Public Works Department while the RPN is handled by the Housing Development Department of the Ministry of Development.

-Alongside the Housing Department and the Public Works Department is the Brunei Economic Development Board (BEDB), who has constructed 2,000 terrace and semi-detached houses on a 150-hectare plot of land in Kampong Pandan, Kuala Belait.
+Alongside the Housing Development Department and the Public Works Department is the Brunei Economic Development Board (BEDB).
+From 2009 to 2011, the BEDB constructed 2,000 terrace and semi-detached houses on a 150-hectare plot of land in Kampong Pandan, Kuala Belait.

-BEDB were also responsible for two housing projects under the 10th National Development Plan; the 1,400 houses at Mengkubau, Kampong Panchor and 1,500 houses at Kg Bukit Beruang, Tutong.
-Both projects reached completion in May, 2014 and took four years to accomplish.
+The BEDB was also responsible for two housing projects under the 10th National Development Plan involving 1,400 houses at Mengkubau, Kampong Panchor and 1,500 houses at Kampong Bukit Beruang, Tutong.
+Both projects reached completion in May 2014 and took four years to accomplish.

-The Bruneian Government has continuously provided free healthcare for its citizens with government hospitals and healthcare centres peppered throughout the nation.
+The Government of His Majesty has continuously provided free healthcare for its citizens with government hospitals and healthcare centres peppered throughout the nation.
 When consulting practitioners, receiving medication or obtaining a complete check-up at any government hospital or healthcare centres, citizens are only required to pay BND1.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.